-Parameter Description Display Line Mode On/Off Tap to set the Display Line Mode to On or Off to display or dismiss the reference line.
+Parameter Description Display Line Tap to set values for the reference line using the on-screen keyboard.
+Access: Menu > Limit > Display Line Display Line Mode On/Off Tap to set the Display Line Mode to On or Off to display or dismiss the reference line.
 The inactive vertical move bar on the left edge with straight line appears across the screen to be used as a visual reference only.
 To adjust the display line, tap and drag the move bar up or down.
 The vertical move bar then becomes activated.
 If there is no touch operation for 2 seconds, the move bar becomes inactive again.
 The display line does not indicate Pass/Fail.
-Access: Menu > Limit > Display Line Mode On/Off Multi Segment Line Tap Multi Segment Line for Pass/Fail indication.
+Access: Menu &gt; Limit &gt; Display Line Mode On/Off Multi Segment Line Tap Multi Segment Line for Pass/Fail indication.
 Access: Menu > Limit > Multi Segment Line